skip to Main Content

 ADAS courses are designed to take account of this and all ADAS trainers and assessors provide:

-All students have the option to be assessed in order to ascertain if their LLN skills are sufficient to successfully undertake the training program.
-This is usually via the ADAS LLN online test, by face-to-face interview/s with the ADAS trainers, or by completion of exercises contained in the proposed training program.
+All students have the option to be assessed to ascertain if their literacy and numeracy skills are sufficient to successfully undertake the training program.
+This is usually via the ADAS LLN online test, by face-to-face interview/s with ADAS trainers, or by completion of exercises contained in the training program/s.

 Language